ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ##### `throttler-inbound-cpu-validator-alloc` (float):

-Number of CPU reserved for use by validators.
+Number of CPU allocated for use by validators.
 Value should be in range (0, total core count].
 Defaults to half of the number of CPUs on the machine.

 ##### `--throttler-inbound-cpu-at-large-alloc` (float):

-Number of CPU that can be used by any peer.
+Number of CPU allocated for use by any peer.
 Value should be in range (0, total core count].
 Defaults to half of the number of CPUs on the machine.
+See also `--throttler-inbound-cpu-node-max-at-large-portion`.

 ##### `--throttler-inbound-cpu-node-max-at-large-portion` (float):